 Tips That Protect Customer Information In Your Open Office

 Your customers entrust their personal data to you and your company.
-Your employees may easily share information, though, particularly if you operate an open office with little privacy.
-Protect your customers’ information and identities when you follow several tips.
+Your employees may easily share information, especially in an open office with little privacy.
+Protect customer information and identities by following these tips.

 Collect Only the Data you Need

-Unless you need a customer’s driver’s license number or Social Security number for a specific purpose related to the transaction, don't collect this data.
-Ask only for the data you need, and reduce access to information that could be compromised.
+Unless you need a customer’s driver’s license number or Social Security number for a specific purpose related to the transaction, don't collect it.
+Ask only for the data you need and reduce access to information that could be compromised.

 Use Data Only for Legitimate Purposes